August 12, 2010

 Hey readers, I recently came across a martial arts discussion where the topic of Krav Maga came up.
 Harsh words were written, and honestly, I think they were quite true.
 Thankfully our group was spared.

-The leader of this discussion group is actually someone I respect very much, Hock Hochheim.
+The leader of this discussion group is actually someone I know.
 He writes about IKI, "Yeah, I know this group"; I guess he heard of us.
-What he does not know is that I actually trained with him at Karate College and my diploma is proudly displayed at our school.
-In fact I incorporate some of his ideas in our training.
+What he does not know is that I actually trained with him at Karate College.

 How did my name come up?
-The discussion centered around the huge expense of joining a Krav Maga organization, usually between $3,000 and $5,000 per year not including instructor certification and many other hidden costs.
+The discussion centered around the huge expense of joining a Krav Maga organization, usually between $3,000 to $5,000 per year, some as much as $1,200 per month, not including many hidden costs.
 Seminars cost additional thousands.
 Failure to pay results in swift legal action.